BimaL05/Fingerprint-based-ATM-System-using-Advance-Java/README.md

 ### Security:

-- Benefit from enhanced security measures with fingerprint-based authentication.
+- Benefit from enhanced security measures with fingerprint based authentication.
 - Ensure the privacy and confidentiality of user information during transactions.

 ### Technology Stack: